dagronf/VIViewInvalidating/README.md

 }
 ```

-## Custom invalidation
+### Custom invalidation

-You can specify custom invalidation types by conforming your view to the `VIViewCustomInvalidating` protocol.
+You can specify custom invalidation types by conforming your view to the `VIViewCustomInvalidating` protocol and defining a new instance of `VIViewType.VIViewInvalidatingType`

-### Example
+#### Example

 ```swift
 extension VIViewType.VIViewInvalidatingType {